mherod/docker-teamcity-server/README.md

 # Teamcity docker images

-Docker images for running teamcity server and agents, built over Ubuntu 14.04.
+Docker images for running teamcity server and agents.
+Teamcity is an awesome continuous integration server from JetBrains.

 ## Teamcity Server